Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Introduction

 In this paper, we revisit the issue of the orientation of the electronic nematic director in trigonal lattices by considering the coupling to the elastic degrees of freedom.
 It is well known that when an order parameter couples bilinearly to strain, as it is always the case for nematic order, the low-energy elastic fluctuations (i.e. the acoustic phonons) mediate long-range order-parameter interactions \citep{Cowley1976,Folk1976,Chou1996}.
 This results in the emergence of non-analytical terms in the susceptibility, implying that the order parameter fluctuations are only soft along certain momentum-space directions \citep{Xu2009,Karahasanovic2016,Paul2017,Carvalho2019,Fernandes2020}.
 In the context of electronic nematic phases, this important effect has been studied in the cases of tetragonal and hexagonal lattices, where it was shown to promote mean-field behavior at finite temperatures and to suppress non-Fermi liquid behavior near the putative zero-temperature transition.
 We find that the case of trigonal lattices is qualitatively different, as the nemato-elastic coupling can unlock the nematic director from the high-symmetry directions, resulting in $\alpha\neq\alpha_{s}$ as illustrated in Fig. \ref{fig:rot_nem_axis} (right panel).
 More specifically, the three possible nematic directors split into six, each associated with four momentum-space directions where the nematic fluctuations are the largest.

 Formally, this result is a consequence of the competition between a phonon-mediated non-analytic quadratic term in the nematic free energy, which prefers to align $\alpha$ with the ``anti-symmetry directions'' $\alpha_{as}\in\{1,3,5,7,9,11\}\frac{\pi}{6}$ (i.e. the directions farthest away from the high-symmetry directions), and the intrinsic nematic anharmonic cubic term, which favors $\alpha$ parallel to $\alpha_{s}$.
 Crucially, the former appears in trigonal lattices, but is absent in hexagonal lattices, although both types of lattices have $C_{3z}$ symmetry.
 This is because only in trigonal lattices the in-plane shear-strain doublet $\boldsymbol{\epsilon}^{E_{g},1}=(\epsilon_{11}-\epsilon_{22},-2\epsilon_{12})^{T}$ and the out-of-plane shear-strain doublet $\boldsymbol{\epsilon}^{E_{g},2}=(2\epsilon_{23},-2\epsilon_{31})^{T}$ belong to the same IR of the point group, as manifested by the existence of an additional elastic constant $c_{14}$.
 Here, $\epsilon_{ij}$ denotes the strain tensor and the subscripts $\left(1,\,2,\,3\right)$ correspond to $\left(x,\,y,\,z\right)$.
 We find that when $c_{14}$ (or the nemato-elastic coupling) overcomes a threshold value, the unlocking of the nematic director from the high-symmetry directions occurs.
 This unlocking, which we expect to happen in $A_{x}\mathrm{Bi_{2}Se_{3}}$ compounds, results in the breaking of a residual in-plane twofold rotational symmetry of the lattice ($C_{2x}$) in the nematic phase, which can be experimentally detected in the shape of the in-plane $H_{c2}$ curve or in the emergence of a triclinic phase.
+Furthermore, the loss of the $C_{2x}$ symmetry lifts the possible point nodes that are otherwise allowed to exist inside the superconducting phase, such that the pairing state becomes fully gapped \citep{Fu2014}.